• LOGIN

 You can specify size in kilobytes (k), megabytes (m), gigabytes (g), or terabytes (t).

-If the default tablespace type was set to big file at database creation, you required not specify the keyword big file in the create tablespace statement.
+If the default tablespace type was set to big file at database creation, you are required not to specify the keyword big file in the create tablespace statement.
 A big file tablespace is created by default.

 If the default tablespace type was set to big file at database creation, but you want to create a traditional (small file) tablespace, then specify a create small file tablespace statement to override the default tablespace type for the tablespace that you are creating.

-Altering a Big file Tablespace:
+Altering a Big File Tablespace:

-There are two clauses of the alter tablespace statement assist datafile transparency when you are using big file tablespaces:
+There are two clauses of the alter tablespace statement that assist datafile transparency when you are using big file tablespaces:

 •Resize: The resize clause lets you resize the single data file in a big file tablespace to absolute size, without referring to the datafile.
 For instance: